shonaka/useful_links/README.md

 ## Neuroscience
 * [Neuroscience online](http://neuroscience.uth.tmc.edu/toc.htm) - A detailed web articles talking about basics in neuroscience.
+* [Learn Medical Neuroscience](http://www.learnmedicalneuroscience.nl/) - A portal where tons of links are collected to learn about medical neuroscience.
+Recommended by a coursera course: Medical Neuroscience.

 ## Digital signal processing
 ##### Books